Stay the course: Origins

+In American politics

 The phrase has had fitful use in American politics.
 It was used by several figures during the Vietnam War, including Gen. William Westmoreland, who wrote in his 1976 autobiography A Soldier Reports that "a lack of determination to stay the course...demonstrated in Cambodia, South Vietnam, and Laos that the alternative to victory was defeat."
 It had been invoked during wartime by President Lyndon Johnson in a 1967 speech and by Johnson's Undersecretary of the Air Force Townsend Hoopes.

 The phrase gained a central place in rhetoric due to the publication by journalist Stewart Alsop in his 1973 memoirs of a conversation with Winston Churchill.
 Alsop related that the British Prime Minister had pondered at the close of World War II, "America, it is a great and strong country, like a workhorse pulling the rest of the world out of despond and despair.
 But will it stay the course?"
 The anecdote became a favorite of Democratic hawk Sen. Henry Jackson, and was retold by Secretary of Defense William Cohen more than once during his tenure.

+Ronald Reagan

 "Stay the course" was later popularized by Ronald Reagan while campaigning for Republicans during the 1982 mid-term elections, arguing against changes in his economic policies.
 According to The Washington Post, Reagan used the "stay the course" phrase while on a ten-day political campaign through fourteen states, and it was included in his 1982 budget message, where he sought to allay fears that his policies were causing a recession.
 He continued using it as a slogan through the November election.

+George H. W. Bush

-His vice-president, George H.W.
-Bush, would later pick up the phrase as an argument for his election as President, both during the primaries and general campaign.
-His over-use of the phrase was parodied in a Saturday Night Live sketch.
+His vice president, George H. W. Bush, would later pick up the phrase as an argument for his election as president, both during the primaries and general campaign.
+His frequent use of the phrase was parodied in a Saturday Night Live sketch.